ivaramme/Bitacora/README.md

 # AVRO RPC

-A binary, socket based RPC handler exists that uses AVRO for communication and schema definition but it is truly a work in progress.
-Eventually more AVRO should be included in more parts of the project to take advantage of its benefits.
+A binary, socket based RPC handler exists that uses AVRO for communication and schema definition.

+The client works as follows:

+- Connects to Zookeeper (same ZK cluster that the nodes connect to) and gets the list of available servers.

+- Chooses one randomly and connects to it.
+In case of disconnection retries or throws an exception.
+There should be some load balancing in place.

+- Invokes RPC methods directly, throws a custom exception in case of errors.

+- Handles only operations for read, set and delete.

+# High Availability:

+Since the project implements two flavors for communication (Binary RPC and HTTP API) the options are:

+- HTTP API: put all nodes behind a load balancer and let it do its magic.
+HTTP API exposes a basic endpoint for health status under /health

+- RPC: the client uses zookeeper to maintain updates of the nodes that are available.
+More logic needs to be added in terms of load balancing as it currently chooses a random server.